 Blue Rock Lake Boat and Kayak Access

 Blue Rock is a terrific location to launch a kayak or small boat.
-The main boat ramp is located on 125 Spillway Rd, Willow Grove and the other boat ramp off Old Tanjil Rd.
+The main boat ramp is located on 125 Spillway Rd, Willow Grove and the other boat ramp is off Old Tanjil Rd.
 Both boat ramps have excellent amenities nearby including shelter and BBQs.
 This is a great spot for kayaking and you can pretty much launch your kayak from anywhere.
 However, near the dam wall is an excellent choice with a large clearing and easy access.
 Do check Blue Rock Lake boat ramp access before planning your trip.

 This creek has had several recent outbreaks of Blue-Green Algae so always be wary of the water conditions.
 There is also known debris in the water so be careful when using small boats or Jet skis.
 This area is inhabited by wildlife such as Snakes and Lizards, so be wary of venomous snakes such as Brown, Tiger and Red-bellied Black.